Visitors may park in the lot in front of the Hospital. Handicap and van-accessible parking is readily available. See Hospital Campus.

 Visitors entering the facility after 8:00 pm will need to enter through the Emergency Department doors.

-Some disease processes necessitate the use of special precautions before entering a patient room.
-A stop sign will be placed outside the door to the room to indicate that a nurse needs to advise you if items such as a mask or gown are needed to protect either the patient or you.
+Some disease processes necessitate the use of certain precautions before entering a patient room.
+A sign and supply cart will be outside the patient room to advise you if measures such as wearing a mask or gown are needed to protect either the patient or you.
+Please ask a nurse for guidance if needed.

 For everyone’s safety, please adhere to the information that is provided.
 Visitors are encouraged to make use of the hand sanitizer in the patient’s room.